Dunfermline Delivers Supports City Centre College

 The firm believe that aside from benefiting individual businesses, a bustling and active city centre will stimulate students by allowing them to form part of a thriving community.

 The organisation’s recent campaigns have focused on revitalising the city centre, and have included the hugely successful Bruce Festival, one of Fife’s best free events, the Dunfermline Fireworks, Dunfermline Winter Festival and Dunfermline Live.

-The full coverage can be read on the Dunfermline and West Fife Today website and was secured on behalf of Dunfermline Delivers thanks to an ongoing PR campaign with Holyrood Partnership.
+The full coverage can be read on the Dunfermline and West Fife Today website and was secured on behalf of Dunfermline Delivers thanks to an ongoing PR campaign with Holyrood PR.